ZunoFramework/zuno/.continue/rules/project-rules.md

 We are using hpp files for headers and cpp files for code implementations.

-ALWAYS answer briefly and clear, please use less words as possible and answer only the code without any comment on it.
+Only answer with the code without comments.